sibabrata-acharya/test15/NodeJS/OauthTemplateApp/README.md

       ```
        serviceUrl: Base URL for authentication service.
        *provider*_callback: This URL is the provider callback URL.
 Configure this URL as redirect URI in the provider app configuration.
 Keys will be in the form of facebook_callback, google_callback, linkedin_callback, twitter_callback
-       clientID: This ID is required for consuming the authentication services APIs
-       clientSecret: This Secret key is required for consuming the authentication services APIs.
+       apiKey: This Secret key is required for consuming the authentication services APIs.
 Do not share this key, keep it confidential
       ```

 ### Application execution